-Fayetteville Technical Community College is in the application process to become a DHS and NSA recognized Center of Academic Excellence in Cyber Defense Education.
+Fayetteville Technical Community College is a DHS & NSA recognized Center of Academic Excellence in Cyber Defense Education.

-The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly accepted Fayetteville Technical Community College as an applicant to become a Center of Academic Excellence in Cyber Defense.
+The National Security Agency and the Department of Homeland Security have designated Fayetteville Technical Community College as a National Center of Academic Excellence in Cyber Defense Two-Year Education (CAE2Y)

 Students can choose several options to obtain this recognition as well as receive your degree credential.
 Review options under program options.
 In addition industry level IT certifications are highly recommended after completing certificate related courses.